dart-archive/vm_service_drivers/dart/tool/service.md

 The _streamListen_ RPC subscribes to a stream in the VM.
 Once subscribed, the client will begin receiving events from the stream.

-If the client is not subscribed to the stream, the _103_ (Stream already subscribed) error code is returned.
+If the client is already subscribed to the stream, the _103_ (Stream already subscribed) error code is returned.

 The _streamId_ parameter may have the following published values: